-We introduce a new approach for modeling autoregressive positive-valued variables with excess zero outcomes.
-These properties are typical for both irregularly-spaced and time-aggregated financial high-frequency data and cannot be appropriately handled in extant approaches.
+We propose a model for autoregressive positive-valued variables with excess zero outcomes.
+These properties are typical for time-aggregated financial high-frequency data and cannot be appropriately handled in extant approaches.

-To capture the clustering of observations at zero, we propose a new point-mass mixture distribution, which consists of a discrete component at zero and a flexible continuous distribution for the strictly positive part of the support.
+In order to capture observations clustered at zero, we introduce a new point-mass mixture distribution, which consists of a discrete component at zero and a flexible continuous distribution for the strictly positive part of the support.
 To evaluate such a distribution, a novel semiparametric specification test tailored for point-mass mixture distributions is introduced.
 Finally, to accommodate serial dependencies in the data we incorporate the proposed point-mass mixture into a new type of multiplicative error model (MEM) capturing the dynamics of both zero occurrences and strictly positive values.
+In a simple simulation study, we demonstrate that in the presence of zero observations, maximum likelihood estimation of the resulting zero-augmented MEM (ZA-MEM) offers clear efficiency gains compared to exponential QML.

-The empirical evidence based on cumulated trading volumes of two NYSE stocks shows that a zero-augmented MEM relying on the proposed point-mass mixture is able to capture the occurrence of excess zeros very well.
+Empirical evidence based on cumulated trading volumes of four NYSE stocks shows that the zero-augmented MEM on the basis of the proposed point-mass mixture captures the distributional and dynamic properties of the data very well.
 The best fit is shown for a specification incorporating a two-state ACM component for the trade indicator.
-Besides MEM dynamics in the volumes, the model also explains the (own-standing) dynamics in trade occurrences and produces good density forecasts.